Nachimuthu-M/Java-JSP-Servlet-MiniProjects/README.md.txt

-# Simple Interest Calculator (Servlet)
+# Temperature Converter (Servlet)

 ## Objective
-To calculate Simple Interest using a servlet without database support.
+To convert temperature from Celsius to Fahrenheit using a servlet without JDBC.

 ## Technologies Used
 - Java